Panithecracker/Caothic_Laser-bounce/README.md

 ## Mathematical problem that motivates this project ::
 Each time the laser beam hits the surface of the ellipse, it follows the usual law of reflection "angle of incidence equals angle of reflection."
 That is, both the incident and reflected beams make the same angle with the normal line at the point of incidence.
 The normal line is perpendicular to this tangent line at the point of incidence.
-Hence, an interesting question to ask is: How many times does the beam hit the internal surface of the white cell before exiting given the initial hit coordinate and starting position for the beam as initial conditions??
+Hence, an interesting question to ask is: How many times does the beam hit the internal surface of the white cell before exiting ,given the initial hit coordinate and starting position for the beam as initial conditions??
 ## Project Overview

 This project explores the chaotic behavior of light inside an elliptic white cell, bouncing off the walls until it exits the ellipse.
 Despite the seemingly random paths that the laser beam can take, there is a surprising order and symmetry to the system that we can uncover through our simulation.